J0seph-Th0mas/internshipfablab.github.io/README.md

 # ***

 # 24/5/23
-* Updated the same project but with multiple audios playing simultaneously and one by one
+* Updated the same project but with multiple audios playing simultaneously and by one by one
 * Successfully completed the task